SeanPedersen/VibeShuffle/README.md

 # VibeShuffle: smart music shuffle

-- embed all songs into N vectors
+- embed all songs (mp3 files) into N vectors
 - play a random song
 - full play is positive signal
 - skip is negative signal